ValetAlpha

 _auth_usersUser profiles (email, name, email_verified)

-_auth_accountsOAuth provider connections and passwords
+_auth_accountsOAuth provider connections and password hashes

-_auth_sessionsActive sessions and expiry tracking
+_auth_sessionsActive sessions with expiry tracking

 _auth_verification_codesEmail verification and password reset codes